nielskrijger/appboot/README.md

 ## Development

-The repo contains a combination of integration and unit tests.
+This codebase contains a combination of integration and unit tests.

 To run all of them in a human-readable way use: